 Cadets are young members of the community, aged between 14 and 18, that are involved in a wide range of activities and events.
-As well as learning about Police procedures and the law, cadets also play a vital role in community events, engaging with members of the public and educating them on crime prevention.
+As well as learning about police procedures and the law, cadets also play a vital role in community events, engaging with members of the public and educating them on crime prevention.

-All applicants are required to complete a Cadet Application form and a Medical Questionnaire.
+All applicants are required to complete a cadet application form and a medical questionnaire.

 Cadets will be asked to give their preferred unit option on the application form.
-After successfully passing the vetting stage, you will be added to a waiting list for your preferred unit.
+After successfully passing the checking stage, you will be added to a waiting list for your preferred unit.
 Once we have the required number of applicants for an intake, we will then contact you directly with joining information.

-Gwent Police Cadets have five units based in Newport, Pontypool, Abergavenny, Blackwood, and Ebbw Vale.
-They are run by Police Officers, Police staff and volunteers in their spare time, with costs met through some funding and subscriptions.
+Gwent Police cadets have five units based in Newport, Pontypool, Abergavenny, Blackwood, and Ebbw Vale.
+They are run by police officers, police staff and volunteers in their spare time, with costs met through some funding and subscriptions.